Tips for Searching the LTA Online Curriculum

 Frequently Asked Questions

-How do I find the Curriculum Connections that best suit my needs?
+How do I use the LTA Online Curriculum in my classroom?

-The curriculum works in tandem with the Museum’s LTA/MS teacher workshops.
-Learn more about these workshops and how to register.
+The LTA Online Curriculum also works in tandem with the Museum’s LTA teacher workshops.
+Learn more about these workshops, and how to register, here.

-How do I plan a field trip for my students?
+How can I plan a field trip for my students?

 Guided tours are offered September through May, and self-guided visits are available all year long.
-Find out more about visiting the Museum and how to book a school tour.
+Find out more about visiting the Museum, and how to book a school tour, here.